-During the 'Guidance' form period all students follow a programme of Citizenship and PSHE.
+During the 'Guidance' form period all students follow a programme of Personal Development.

-Key Stage 4
+Key Stage 4 from September 2024

 At the end of Key Stage 3 students select their GCSE courses.
 All Year 9 students are interviewed by a member of SLT or their Head of Year to help guide them about their GCSE options.
 Advice is given to ensure that the mix of courses taken by each student is balanced, leaving open maximum options for the Sixth Form and future career choice.